 “no otherwise qualified handicapped* individual in the United States. . . shall, solely by reason of. . . handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under, any program or activity receiving Federal financial assistance.”

-OCR also enforces Title II of the Americans with Disabilities Act of 1990 (amended in 2008), which prohibit discrimination of the basis of disability.
+OCR also enforces Title II of the Americans with Disabilities Act of 1990 (amended in 2008), which prohibits discrimination of the basis of disability.
 Postsecondary schools are subject to one or both of these laws.

 The College complies with The Family Educational Rights and Privacy Act (FERPA) of 1974.
 It is the policy of Presbyterian College to provide for the protection of confidential information contained within student records against improper or illegal disclosure.